Thomson Reuters

 Visitors are now more likely to log in to their products via the homepage

-One of the first templates we worked on, the POP is one of the highest priority templates we created.
+The Product Overview Page (POP) is one of the first templates we worked, as it is one of our most highly visited pages.
 We learned early on in testing that our users wanted to see what our products looked like.
 Stock photography of people, although visually appealing, did not bring any value to the user when deciding whether or not to purchase a product or sign up for a trial.
-So we moved away from that and put our product screenshots front and center and the results showed this was the right move.
+So we moved away from that and put our product screenshots front and center.

 Better performance in lead form participation